DUNE/p3s/documents/src/JOB.md

 ## Note on environment variables
-With rare exceptions such as *P3S_MODE* (likely to change) there is no semantic importance to the exact names of the environment variables used in formulating your job.
+With rare exceptions such as *P3S_MODE* (which may change in future versions) there is no semantic importance to the exact names of the environment variables used in formulating your job.
 The only thing that matters is that the payload script contained correct references to the environment.